 Mathematics forms the cornerstone of the sciences, playing a powerful dual role as both a pure science and a tool for solving problems and modeling phenomena in other disciplines.
-For example, mathematics allows us to build efficient algorithms in computing, understand rare events in financial markets, model the physical universe, develop predictions for climate science, map and study the human genome, and understand the structure of the human brain.
+For example, mathematics allows us to build efficient algorithms in computing, investigate rare events in financial markets, model the physical universe, develop predictions for climate science, map and study the human genome, and analyze the structure of the human brain.
 Mathematics draws vitality from questions arising in the natural world, as well as applications to industry and technology, and yet it is grounded in rigor and abstraction.

 Students can choose to follow the academic bulletin from the year that they were admitted or a more recent academic bulletin.
 For example, if you were admitted to NYU Shanghai in Fall 2019, you can choose to follow the academic bulletin 2019-2020, 2020-2021, and 2021-2022.